nachne/semisuper/README.md

 ## Installation via setup.py

 Installation requires a Unix system with *python3*, *pip3*, and Python3 dependencies *setuptools* and *nltk* installed.
-(ideally *scipy* and *scikit-learn* are installed as well, as their dependencies can be problematic)
+(ideally *scipy* and *scikit-learn* are installed already, as their dependencies can be problematic.
+Tested on macOS and Ubuntu)

 > python3 setup.py